Saulo Decarli

-Saulo Decarli (born 4 February 1992) is a Swiss footballer who plays as a central defender for Swiss Super League club Grasshopper Club Zürich.
+Saulo Decarli (born 4 February 1992) is a retired Swiss footballer who played as a central defender, most recently for Swiss Super League club Grasshopper.

 Career

 Decarli in action with Switzerland U21.

 In 2013, Decarli was signed by Italian Serie B club Livorno.
-For the second half of the 2013–14 season he played for Serie B club A.S.
-Avellino 1912, on loan from Livorno.
+For the second half of the 2013–14 season he played for Serie B club Avellino, on loan from Livorno.

 On 29 June 2014, Eintracht Braunschweig announced that Decarli had signed a five-year contract with the club.
 At the end of July 2017, he was temporarily demoted to the club's reserves for "team-damaging behaviour".
 Subsequently, he was not called up to the first-team squad by manager Torsten Lieberknecht while making one appearance for the reserves.

 On 21 August 2017, he transferred to Club Brugge on a three-year deal.
 The transfer fee paid to Braunschweig was not disclosed.

-On 11 June 2019, Bochum announced Decarli as their new signing, for an undisclosed fee.
+On 11 June 2019, VfL Bochum announced Decarli as their new signing, for an undisclosed fee.
 He will take the number 5 jersey.

 On 3 June 2022, Eintracht Braunschweig announced the return of Decarli on a free transfer.

-On 12 June 2024, he returned to Switzerland, joining Swiss Super League side Grasshopper Club Zürich on a free transfer.
+On 12 June 2024, he returned to Switzerland, joining Swiss Super League side Grasshopper on a free transfer.
 On 17 June 2025, his contract was extended for a further two years until summer 2027.
 On 10 August 2025, he scored his first goal in a Grasshopper jersey with the opening goal of a 1–1 draw away against Servette.
+On 31 August 2026, he departed Grasshopper and ended his active playing career.